jm-0x/jonmilles_florentxlundaisociety/README.md

 ## Problem

 Modern AI systems run on transformer models whose internal reasoning is invisible.
-When these systems fail in unexpected ways — confidently producing a wrong answer on an input nobody anticipated — engineers have no system to look inside and ask why.
+When these systems fail in unexpected ways, confidently producing a wrong answer on an input nobody anticipated, engineers have no system to look inside and ask why.
 Evals and logs tell you that the model failed, but nothing more.
 They're black-box unit tests.
 They can't surface root causes.